Loxoz/MindustryJSPlugin/README.md

 ### A Mindustry Plugin to support Javascript scripts as sub-plugins

+👉🏻 **Please also note** that this project is gonna be **not maintained for a moment** because of the **community choices** that are giving me troubles on how to continue and i'm also doing a **new project** that could be better if it gets finished: https://github.com/Loxoz/Mindustry-server.js

 👉🏻 Please note that this project is in **early alpha**, do not expect to see anything working for now

 ## Installing